 You may send the TGA complaints about false advertising and adverse outcomes from the administration and marketing of unproven medical products.

-Contact Health Canada, if you suspect a clinic is advertising or offering unauthorized stem cell therapies in Canada, or you want to report any adverse events you have suffered from such administrations.
+Report a concern to Health Canada if you suspect a clinic is advertising or offering unauthorized stem cell therapies in Canada, or you want to report any adverse events you have suffered from such administrations.
+You can also submit official complaints using Health Canada’s Health Product Complaint Form (FRM-0317).

 Agence Nationale de Sécurité du Médicament et des Produits de Santé (ANSM)